onewithnow/onewithnow.github.io/_posts/2010-05-04-a-view-of-our-place-in-the-universe.md

 **The universe is not perfect, nor should we be**.
 The imperfection in the universe is what allowed creation and life to materialize in the first place.
 We can view our own imperfections as ways to express our uniqueness and creativity.

-**Every form of existence grows, contracts and eventually dies**.
-From the big bang to the immeasurable size of the universe, every physical form has a beginning and an end.
+**Every form of existence grows, contracts and eventually dies.** From the big bang to the immeasurable size of the universe, every physical form has a beginning and an end.
 Our planet will die at one point and so will our sun.
 This is part of the evolution of the cosmos.
 Death from a cosmic view is not the end of life but rather the transformation of energy; the end of one form can be the beginning of another.
 Fearing death or fighting it is futile.

 **We don't and can’t know everything**.
 We are only a small, invisible, almost nonexistent, blip on the radar of the universe.
 As we continue to evolve and grow, we will gain more knowledge and understanding of the cosmos.
 This growth should come with the understanding that we may never know the real purpose of our evolution and life.
 We are here for a brief moment in time and space; all that matters is that we enjoy the ride and let the rest unfold in due course.